 Real Estate Investing Blogs

 REtipster – You are here!
+(Who else did you expect to see at the top of this list??)
 The REtipster Blog is focused on serving new and experienced real estate investors who want to master new investing strategies and find more effective ways to run their businesses.
 Special attention is paid to the niches of land investing, rental properties, finding deals, selling properties fast, the latest technology and reviews of software, products, and services available to professionals in the real estate industry.

 BiggerPockets – Arguably the largest blog that focuses on the broader scope of real estate investing as a whole, BiggerPockets has become a huge source of information for real estate investors online.
 The website is probably best known for its massive forum and popular podcast, but the blog is also filled with time-tested advice from some of the most successful real estate investors in the business.